Snap In Dentures: A More Secure, Affordable Solution for Loose Dentures [Video Q&A]

 Snap In Dentures in Winston-Salem | Mini Implants [Video Inside]

 What’s even better is that you may not even need to start over with a new set of false teeth.
 Dr. Keider can often convert your existing denture into a snap in denture, giving it a second life.
-As the leading implant dentist in Winston-Salem, he focuses on helping patients achieve a secure smile they can rely on with cost-effective solutions like denture stabilization.
+As the leading implant dentist in Winston-Salem, he focuses on helping patients achieve a secure smile they can rely on through cost-effective solutions like denture stabilization.

 What Are Snap In Dentures?

-Traditional dentures simply rest on top of the gums.
+Traditional dentures rest on top of the gums and rely on suction and adhesives for support.
 But a snap in denture is different.
 Sometimes called an implant denture, it’s designed to attach securely to dental implants.
 It uses O-ring housings underneath the denture that connect to small, titanium posts called mini dental implants.
+Each O-ring fits directly onto the head of the mini implant.
+By applying a bit of pressure, the denture snaps into place and stays secure all day.
+This connection allows for a more stable bite, holding your denture firmly in position while you eat, speak, and chew.

+How many mini implants will you need to stabilize your denture?
+Dr. Keider recommends using six implants to secure the upper arch and at least four implants to stabilize the lower arch.
+He may recommend using more dental implants based on the shape and density of your jawbone.
 To place mini implants, Dr. Keider makes a tiny hole in the gums and secures the post into the jaw.
 Because this process is so gentle, Dr. Keider can often attach the snap in denture on the same day.

 Can You Convert Your Current Denture to a Snap In Denture?